DRAH4/Ticket-System/README.md

 Currently, the front-end is complete using HTML and CSS from a purchased template.
 The next steps include adding JavaScript functionality, connecting to a MySQL database, and implementing the core CRUD features.

+# Current Status (for Code Review)

+This version of the project is in the early development stage and serves as the starting point for my CS-499 Capstone.
+It includes the front-end layout and design for the Ticket List and Create Ticket pages using HTML and CSS from the Vuexy Admin Dashboard Template.
+No backend, JavaScript functionality, or database connections have been implemented yet.
+These features will be added and enhanced throughout the later milestones.

 ## Features (Planned)

 Create, edit, and delete tickets